 With the advent of the "Internet," information technologies have greatly transformed the former real estate services business model structure.
-Today, In the modern information age, listing information can no longer be easily hidden from the public, so broad industry boycotts directed against listings by competitive brokerages are difficult at best or impossible due to the abundance of online listing information accessible by today's home buying consumers.
-It is the availability of MLS information that is the foundation for better competition for real estate servies and lower net consumer costs.
+Today, all listings have equal exposure in the modern information age, and brokerages can no longer boycott competitive discount service providers as buyers don't need them to find homes for sale.
+It is the availability of MLS information that is the foundation for better competition for real estate services and lower net consumer costs.

 ARG Rebates based upon GROSS Commission

-With regards to Cash Rebates for buyers, ARG NEVER DISCOUNTS its business expenses BEFORE we determine your cash rebate amount.
+Regarding Cash Rebates for buyers, ARG NEVER DISCOUNTS its business expenses BEFORE we determine your cash rebate amount.
 This means a 2% rebate will be based upon the full commission shown on your closing statement.
-Hence 2% equals 2%, 3% equals 3%, etc. We also guarantee your commission rebate in writing for your full protection and are an "A+" Zero Complaint rated member of the Dallas Better Business Bureau so you know we stand behind our services and commitment to you!
+Hence 2% equals 2%, 3% equals 3%, etc. We also guarantee your commission rebate in writing for your full protection and are an "A+" Zero Complaint rated member of the Dallas Better Business Bureau, so you know we stand behind our services and commitment to you!

 U.S. Department of Justice (DOJ)"Rebates make buying a home less expensive."And are protected by Anti-Trust Laws